25 Healthy Sandwich Recipes That Are All Under 500 Calories

-Whether or not you enjoyed your brown bag lunches when you were a kid, there's just something about holding a sandwich in your two hands and chomping into it.
-Even as adults, peanut butter and jelly and ham and cheese sandwiches hold a special place in the hearts of many people.
-Not only is a sandwich easy to throw together and simple to pack up, they also taste amazing and could be made with pretty much any ingredients sitting in your fridge.
-To build up a creation that will have your taste buds dancing, all it takes are a couple slices of bread and fillings, some guidance from these recipes, and your imagination.
-So, get excited for the lunch hour to roll around with one of these 20 sammies.
-From sweet to savory, our curated list is packing in some major nutrients—without skimping in the flavor department.
+Whether or not you enjoyed your brown bag lunches when you were a kid, there's just something special and nostalgic about holding a sandwich in your hands and chomping into it.
+Even as adults, peanut butter and jelly and ham and cheese sandwiches hold a special place in our hearts.
+Not only are sammies easy to throw together and simple to pack up, but they also taste amazing and can be made with pretty much any ingredient sitting in your fridge or pantry.

 - Cut off the crust if you're looking for smaller portion sizes.

 - Add greens whenever you can.

 - Eat half of your sandwich with a low-sodium soup or salad and save the rest for later.

 If you stop in any standard deli, you're most likely going to find an oversized version of this classic sandwich stacked high with peppery beef and cheese.
 This version still has the heart and soul of a Reuben, but with fewer calories and saturated fat, so you can enjoy each bite without worrying about the impact it will have on your waistline.

 Get our recipe for a Low-Calorie Turkey Reuben Sandwich.